Things to Do in New Zealand North Island: Itinerary & Cities in 8 Days

 From here, you can do a lovely river walk along the Waikato River to the Waikato Museum of regional art and history in central Hamilton.
 If time allows, you may also consider popping into the museum (the entry is free).

-Finally, in the evening, you will return to Auckland where your 8-day New Zealand North Island trip ends!
+Finally, in the evening, you will return to Auckland where your 8-day New Zealand North Island itinerary and trip ends!

 Read next Explore Sydney in 4 Days